Genivia/ugrep/README.md

            a\?b   Matches a?b,                 but not a, b, ab, axb, a/b

            Lines  in  the --exclude-from and --include-from files are ignored when empty or start with a `#'.
-The prefix `!' to a glob in such a file negates the pattern match, i.e.  matching  files  are  excluded  except files  matching the globs prefixed with `!' in the --exclude-from file.
+When a glob is prefixed with  `!',  negates the match.

     ENVIRONMENT
            GREP_PATH
                   May  be  used to specify a file path to pattern files.
 The file path is used by option -f to open a pattern file, when the  file cannot be opened.

            GREP_COLOR
                   May  be used to specify ANSI SGR parameters to highlight matches when option --color is used, e.g. 1;35;40 shows pattern  matches in bold magenta text on a black background.
+Deprecated in favor of GREP_COLORS, but still supported.

            GREP_COLORS
                   May be used to specify ANSI SGR parameters to highlight  matches